techrisdev/Snap/README.md

 * Custom Names for Actions, for example "Reboot" for "Restart"
 * Make User Definded Actions easier (with a GUI and not only through a JSON file)
 * Fix Bookmark Search
+* Importing Configuration File through GUI instead of copying it manually

 ## Known Bugs